 The Nac Mac Feegle's alteration of their traditional chant in the epilogue: "Nae king, nae quin, nae laird!
 One baron –- and underrr mutually ag-rreeeed arrr-angement, ye ken!"

-How has no one mentioned the hilarious sequence of events that bring Tiffany, Preston, a buck-naked Roland, and a mildly scandalized Letitia together in a field the night before the wedding, followed shortly thereafter by a rather unexpected and crude folk marriage ceremony?
+The hilarious sequence of events that bring Tiffany, Preston, a buck-naked Roland, and a mildly scandalized Letitia together in a field the night before the wedding, followed shortly thereafter by a rather unexpected and crude folk marriage ceremony.